Germany's Left party tops Thuringia election, AfD surges to second — projections | DW | 27.10.2019

 'Bitter result'

-Merkel's CDU is forecast to take third with a bit over 22%, marking an 11% drop from 2014.
-The result is a heavy blow for the conservative party and a win for the AfD, which had eyed the CDU's disillusioned supporters.
+Merkel's CDU is forecast to take third with just over 21%, marking an 11% drop from 2014.
+The result is a heavy blow for the center-right party and a win for the AfD, which had eyed the CDU's disillusioned supporters.

+Projections showed that the AfD pulled the most support from voters who did not participate in Thuringia's last state election, followed by voters who previously voted for the CDU, according to initial projections.

 The CDU's top candidate, Mike Mohring, lamented the "bitter result" of centrist parties not being able to form a majority.